techgnosis/loki-twitter/README.md

+This repo accompanies the blog post [Low cost Twitter analysis with Loki](https://blog.grafana.com/)

+This repo contains all the code needed to stream tweets into either Loki or GEL.
+This repo does not include any code for deploying Loki or GEL.
+Loki is very easy to run on your laptop but you can also sign up for a [free Grafana Cloud account](https://grafana.com).

 GEL stands for Grafana Enterprise Logs.
 GEL is the paid version of Loki with many features that large companies use, such as out-of-the-box authn/authz and a GUI for speed of initial onboarding.